jtalamini/2dhmsr/LabTeaching@OsloMet.md

 3. From IntelliJ main menu navigate to: *File > New Project from Version Control > Git* and enter URL: https://github.com/jtalamini/2dhmsr

-4. Make sure the latest JDK version is used: *File > Project Structure > Project > Project SDK*
+4. Make sure the latest JDK version is used in the project: *File > Project Structure > Project > Project SDK*

 Note: The following code can be found in *src/main/java/it/units/erallab/hmsrobots/LabTeaching.java*.